Naveduran/MyEverydayScripts/python/README.md

 # Readme Generator
 We are bored of write the same things once and once again.
-We trust in the comments made inside of our files, and we decided to automate to boring stuff.
+We trust in the comments made inside of our files, and we decided to automate the boring stuff.

 ## Description
-Readmeg writes the basic structure of a readme file filling all the content  and getting ready to show the awesome code that you do.
+readmeg writes the basic structure of a readme file filling all the content and getting ready to show the awesome code that you do.
 It includes title, description, files, environment, and authors.

 ## Installation